Top 10 Defensive Backs Not in the Pro Football Hall of Fame

 Allen gets lost in history because his teams never won a championship.
 Also it doesn't help that he played 14 years between three teams questioning why Philadelphia was willing to let him go.

-He is one of the hardest hitting safeties in league history.
+He's one of the hardest hitting safeties ever to play the game.